FrancescoA/QuadTree/README.md

 QuadTree
 ========

-A QuadTree Implementation written in Java.
+A PointQuadTree Implementation written in Java.

 Usage
 -----